 Mike Nichols, at 73, proves yet again that he is one of the very best directors in the game, and arguably the best actor's director there is.
 One of his finest moments was Who's Afraid of Virginia Woolf (his debut, incidentally) which was a stagy film about adult material that broke a few written and unwritten rules about filmmaking in Hollywood.
-It showed Nichols' courage, but it also showed his ability to make great film using only a handful of characters and placing them in a rather confined environment.
-Closer very much follows that path.
+It showed Nichols' courage, but it also showed his ability to make great movies using only a handful of characters and placing them in a rather confined environment.
+Closer very much follows that same path.

-Closer is a film of its time, and it knows its characters far better than they know themselves.
+Closer is a film of its time and it knows its characters far better than they know themselves.
 It elegantly avoids seeming plotted, because the characters keep surprising themselves just as much as they surprise us.
 They don't know themselves, and certainly not each other.
 They are clever, but not too clever – and that can be said for the film too.
 And the performances are all magnificent.
 Julie Roberts does some of her best dramatic work here, Jude Law shows that he's able to be incredibly nuanced (this was the sort of role I pictured him in when I first saw him in I Love You, I Love You Not many years ago) and Natalie Portman, in her first challenging adult role, confirms the talent that has been transparent since her extraordinary debut in Léon ten years ago.
 Still, the real scene-stealer here is Clive Owen whose intensity and rawness is breathtaking.